openzipkin/brave/build-bin/README.md

 On deploy_bom:
 * The artifact `brave-bom` is deployed.
 Intentionally separate to allow a retry.

+We also include a [Trivy configuration](trivy.yaml) which works around its lack of support for maven-invoker-plugin.
+Run `./build-bin/trivy` from the project root to get a vulnerability assessment.

 [//]: # (Below here should be standard for all projects)

 ## Build Overview